Does your Craft Business Need Insurance?

 What does liability insurance cover?

-Below are some examples of situations that different types of liability insurance can help protect you in.
-These are just examples and if you’re actually covered and how much coverage you have would depend on your policy.
+Below are some examples of situations in which different types of liability insurance can help protect you.
+These are just examples.
+If you’re covered and how much coverage you have would depend on your policy.

 • If a client or delivery person slips and falls during a visit to your home office and wants you to cover their medical bills or lost wages due to the injury.